 What's the consequence for failure to train hazardous waste personnel?

 RCRA penalties for all generators depend on the type of violation.
 The EPA can impose civil or criminal penalties upon a site based on intent.
 A civil penalty can be for simple mistakes, like a generator not providing training to all employees.
-But even for mistakes, a RCRA civil penalty can be as high as $76,764 per day and per incident.
+The maximum civil penalty for a RCRA hazardous waste violation is now more than $80,000 per day, per violation.

 Criminal penalties are imposed if the EPA can prove that a generator purposely acted against the rules.
 For instance, if a generator was cited for not training personnel and failed to provide training after the citation, then there is evidence that the generator knew training was needed but consciously chose not to provide it.
 In this case, the EPA can impose a criminal penalty up to and including a jail sentence of two to five years.